raspberrypilearning/default-project-template/docs/how-to-crowdin.md

 To make use of the Github workflows in this project repository for automating translation setup, you need to add the project's Crowdin ID to the repository's secrets on Github.

+Once this is done, files will upload to Crowdin every time a PR is merged into `main`.
+Download will happen daily at 1am UTC, or when manually triggered from the `Actions` tab.

 ### Adding the project ID to Github

 1. Once the project is created on Crowdin, copy the project ID.